 As a parent I want to raise awareness and funds for future projects to ensure children who receive a cancer diagnosis stand the best chance of recovery.

-We have already started raising money by selling childhood cancer pin badges within workplaces and among family members.
+We have already started raising money by selling childhood cancer pin badges within workplaces and among family members, and have lots of other fundraising plans in the future!

 Fundraising pages